Concordance homomorphisms from knot Floer homology: Notions from knot Floer homology

-In the case of knot Floer homology, by applying the above procedure to $\CFKm ({\mathcal {H}})$ we get the chain complex $\CFKinf({\mathcal {H}})$.
-According to \cite{OSKnots}, \begin{theorem}(\cite{OSKnots}) The $\Z \oplus \Z$-filtered chain homotopy type of the resulting Alexander and algebraically filtered, Maslov graded complex $\CFKinf ({\mathcal {H}})$ is a knot invariant. \end{theorem}
+In the case of knot Floer homology, by applying the above procedure to $\fCFKm ({\mathcal {H}})$ we get the chain complex $\fCFKinf({\mathcal {H}})$. \begin{theorem}(\cite{OSKnots}) The $\Z \oplus \Z$-filtered chain homotopy type of the resulting Alexander and algebraically filtered, Maslov graded complex $\fCFKinf ({\mathcal {H}})$ is a knot invariant.
+(In particular, the $\Z\oplus\Z$ filtered chain homotopy type is independent of the orientation.)